 Part one of our conversation with scholar, musician, and award-winning author Dr. Daniel Omotosho Black on church music, gender identity, and the Middle Passage.

-Part two of our conversation with graphic recorder and visual facilitator Kate Morales.
+In part two of our conversation with graphic recorder and visual facilitator Kate Morales, we delve into expanding images and metaphors, the depth of…

-Part one of our conversation with graphic recorder and visual facilitator Kate Morales.
+In part one of our conversation with graphic recorder and visual facilitator Kate Morales, we talk about the practice of cultural somatics, alternative universities…

-Part two of our conversation with artist and filmmaker Weston Manders.
+In part two of our conversation with artist and filmmaker Weston Manders, we reflect on creating dreamlike, legendary stories; Stank Jankins; and finding divinity in…

 SEASON 11: DEEPER PRESENCE

-Part one of our conversation with award-winning documentary filmmaker Kirsten Kelly!
+In part one of our conversation with award-winning documentary filmmaker Kirsten Kelly, she talks about using film to shed light on injustice, bringing the faith…

 As a follow up to our conversation with Tracy Keenan, we share the story behind Tracy’s song This Is Who We Are.

-Musician and pastor Tracy Keenan on finding wholeness and purpose in calling.
+Musician and pastor Tracy Keenan reflects on finding wholeness and purpose in calling, living out her dual calling, and releasing her album.

 SEASON 10: WORLDS COLLIDING

-Part one of our conversation with musician and pastor Richard Allen Farmer.
+In part one of our conversation with musician and pastor Richard Allen Farmer, we discuss his deep background in music, drawing together formal and informal training…

-Our aijcast conversations with Adam Lawrence Dyer and Karen Stephenson.
+Another double-header conversation recorded at Wild Goose Festival, this time with pastors Adam Lawrence Dyer and Karen Stephenson.

-A double-header episode, featuring conversations with Tevyn East and Darci Jaret, from Wild Goose Festival
+In this double-header episode, we catch up with two past guests, Tevyn East and Darci Jaret, who both presented at Wild Goose Festival.

 SEASON 9: CROSSING OVER